 TGax Editor: Change the paragraph below of this subclause as follows (#CID 5122):

-An AP indicates in the AP Tx Power subfield of the Common Info field in Trigger frame the combined transmit power of all the transmit antennas used to transmit the Trigger frame normalized to 20 MHz bandwidth.
+An AP indicates in the AP Tx Power subfield of the Common Info field in Trigger frame the combined transmit power, referenced to the antenna connector(#5122), of all the transmit antennas used to transmit the Trigger frame normalized to 20 MHz bandwidth.
 An AP indicates in the Target RSSI subfield of the User Info field in Trigger frame the target receive signal power averaged over the AP's antennas for the HE trigger-based PPDU.

 9.3.1.23 Trigger frame format